timabell/timwise.co.uk/_posts/2019-08-20-laptop-setup.md

 Things to go from blank machine to fully functioning work laptop.

+## Why not use machine images?

+Because when you want to upgrade your OS image you have to do this anyway.

+## But this will break!

+Indeed, and it does, a continuous labour of love.
+Ideas welcome!

 ## OS install

 * [Download mint cinnamon x64 torrent](https://linuxmint.com/download.php)